KateMpoy/blog_app/BlogApp/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` on BlogApp folder for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Backend server

+Run `npm install` on backend folder for backend server to enable the database connection on `http://localhost:4000/`.